micahchenn/churchwebsite/README.md

-# First Presbyterian Church Houston - Website Redirect
+# Formosan Presbyterian Church Houston - Website Redirect

 This is a static website for `fpchouston.com` that redirects visitors to the main church website at `fpchouston.framer.website`.

+## About Our Church

+**Formosan Presbyterian Church Houston** is a welcoming Taiwanese church community in Greater Houston, affiliated with the Presbyterian Church (USA).
+We serve the Taiwanese community in the Houston area with worship, fellowship, and community programs.

+**Address:** 2401 S Dairy Ashford, Houston, TX 77077

-## What This Does
+## What This Website Does

-- Provides a beautiful landing page with your church branding
+- Provides a beautiful, SEO-optimized landing page with church branding
+- Features the official PCUSA logo and church details
 - Automatically redirects visitors to your Framer website
-- Includes multiple redirect methods for maximum compatibility
+- Includes comprehensive SEO optimization for local search
 - Works with various hosting platforms

+## SEO Features

+- **Local SEO**: Optimized for "Taiwanese church Houston" and "Formosan Presbyterian Church"
+- **Structured Data**: Schema.org markup for church information
+- **Meta Tags**: Comprehensive Open Graph and Twitter Card tags
+- **Keywords**: Taiwanese church, Greater Houston, PCUSA, Presbyterian, 77077
+- **Address**: Complete church address with proper formatting
+- **Mobile Optimized**: Responsive design for all devices

 ## Files Included

-- `index.html` - Main landing page with meta refresh and JavaScript redirect
+- `index.html` - Main landing page with PCUSA branding and SEO optimization
 - `_redirects` - Netlify redirect configuration
 - `vercel.json` - Vercel deployment configuration
-- `favicon.ico` - Placeholder for your church favicon
+- `favicon.ico` - Church favicon placeholder

 ## Deployment Options